whitneyburton/portfolios/students/1801-front/tyler-macnamara/20180606-tyler-mcnamara-m3.md

 ## Community Participation

 This inning I made it a priority to help out classmates and students in other mods when I noticed someone struggling, particularly in Redux and Firebase, two subjects I felt confident in.
 I helped clean up the kitchen multiple times, attended demo night, and tried to participate in in activities going on with classmates.

+## Outcome: PASS

+* **A: Individual Work & Projects**: 3+
+* **B: Group Work & Projects**: 4
+* **C: Professional Skills**: 3
+* **D: Community Participation**: 3
+* **E: Final Assessment**: 4